nakiamo/hugo_site/content/posts/datacamp_in_the_classroom.md

 Our students need to master new skills to guarantee a successful career in the media and data science is definetly one of those skılls.
 I belive that having a basic knowledge about data science will not only be an extra skill on their cv but opens a new wındow to explore their potential.

 Therefore, I'm using DataCamp for the Classroom to help students learn data science anywhere, any time. @DataCamp provides access to world-class online education for free via this initiative.
 Find out more: https://www.datacamp.com/groups/education

- Advertising is not anymore about finding the big creative idea.

-The core topics such as, the emerging technologies and consumer trends,